jun0/pencilc/README.md

 pencilc
 =======

 This is a prototype compiler for the PENCIL language.
+Right now it only checks that the input file conforms to the PENCIL coding rules.

 How to build
 ------------